Please support our programs

 Image courtesy of Adrian Wood and Crosswinds

-In this week’s show, we take a look at the health, environmental and financial costs of coal that fall to people living nearby.
+In this week’s show, we take a look at the health, environmental and financial costs of coal that fall to people living near the mines, rail lines and ports used for its export.
 With the help of our partner podcast Crosswinds, we meet three impacted communities along a railroad connecting coal mines in West Virginia to ports on the East Coast.
 And we’ll hear how that rail infrastructure was built on the forced labor of incarcerated African Americans.

 Adrian Wood, multimedia producer with the Repair Lab at the University of Virginia and producer of Crosswinds